-A Regular or Full-time student is one who takes at least nine advanced undergraduate or graduate credits per semester, who is registered for dissertation, thesis, or project, or who participates in the COOP Plan.
+A Regular or Full-time student is one who takes at least nine advanced undergraduate or graduate credits per semester, including deficiency courses, and who is registered for dissertation, thesis, or project, or who participates in the COOP Plan.

 An Irregular or Part-time student is one who does not meet the academic load requirements of a regular student.